 My wife, artist Christina Boyce, devotes her energies to arts administration and community building after years as director of a Colorado art museum, as Raton's tourism coordinator, and as owner of her own rural art studio, gallery, and community center.

 In 2012 we moved from a remote village to Raton, population 6500, where we live in a big century-old Craftsman home at the base of Bartlett Mesa on the northeast outskirts of town, butted up against the Colorado border, and I moved up to Nikon's benchmark full-frame pro cameras, the D4 and D5, so I can carry one lens (usually the 24-70mm) on the D5 and another (70-200mm) on the D4.
 (My 14-24mm and 85mm lenses get far less use.)
 II still use the trusty D300 kit, too, and lately I've added a Fujifilm X-T2 mirrorless camera with 35mm and 16-55mm lenses.
 I find myself using the iPhone 12 Pro Max camera often, too, with impressive results.
-(I post some of those at Instagram where I'm @hilocountry.)
+(I've posted many of those at Instagram where I'm @hilocountry.)

 With retirement from teaching and the hustle of magazine and newspaper work, I'm enjoying frequent travels to favorite places and to new far-flung places that I'm looking forward to exploring, and photographing, for the first time.